timsturges/GSSSlides/index.md

 ## About The App

-I tend to have a strong interest in social issues.
-As such, I have created an app which will quickly and easily allow one to explore the relationship between two categorical variables related to attitudes on national spending as measured by the General Social Survey.
+I have created an app which will quickly and easily allow one to explore the relationship between two categorical variables related to attitudes on national spending as measured by the General Social Survey.

 For those unfamiliar, The General Social Survey is a biennial national survey conducted by the National Opinion Research Center at the University of Chicago.
 It is a reliable